Corinnehuilin/Web-Scraping/README.md

 ### index.html
 This is a test file used to make testing easier.

-###### As a general courtesy, please respect a website's the terms of use and don't overload their servers!
+###### As a general courtesy, please respect a website's terms of use and don't overload their servers!